Pollution due to cooking, a rising concern for urban households

 indoor pollution due to cooking

-Multiple factors effect the amount and toxicity of air pollutants released while cooking.
+Multiple factors affect the amount and toxicity of air pollutants released while cooking:

-1. Cooking Oil Used : Scientists have discovered that heating up vegetable oils leads to the release of high concentrations of chemicals called aldehydes, which have been linked to illnesses including cancer, heart disease and dementia.
-Sunflower oil and vegetable oil produced aldehydes at levels 20 times higher than recommended by the WHO and the emissions are even higher when these oils are reused for cooking (which is best to be avoided altogether).
-Olive oil is one of the better options followed by rapeseed oil, butter and goose fat which produces far fewer harmful chemicals.
+1. Cooking Oil Used: Scientists have discovered that heating up vegetable oils leads to the release of high concentrations of chemicals called aldehydes, which have been linked to illnesses including cancer, heart disease, and dementia.
+Sunflower oil and vegetable oil produced aldehydes at levels 20 times higher than recommended by the WHO.
+The emissions are even higher when these oils are reused for cooking (which is best to avoid altogether).
+Olive oil is one of the better options followed by rapeseed oil, butter, and goose fat, which produces far fewer harmful chemicals.

-2. The method of cooking : Levels of emission increases with increase in temperature of oil.
-A study suggests that most contributing to emissions was deep frying, followed by pan frying then by stir frying.
-It suggests that using gentle cooking methods (e.g., stir frying) can reduce the production of aldehyde which are believed to be carcinogenic- related to some neurodegenerative diseases and some types of cancer.
+2. The Method of Cooking: Levels of emission increase with an increase in the temperature of the oil.
+A study suggests that deep frying contributes most to emissions, followed by pan frying, then stir frying.
+Using gentle cooking methods (e.g., stir frying) can reduce the production of aldehydes which are believed to be carcinogenic—related to some neurodegenerative diseases and types of cancer.

-3. Cooking fuel used : Amongst the various options available for cooking fuel, firewood, biomass and pellet are the most polluting, kerosene is relatively cleaner, and natural gas and Liquefied Petroleum Gas (LPG) are the cleanest option with LPG emitting 50 times fewer pollutants than biomass burning.
+3. Cooking Fuel Used: Among the various cooking fuel options, firewood, biomass, and pellet are the most polluting, kerosene is relatively cleaner, and natural gas and Liquefied Petroleum Gas (LPG) are the cleanest options, with LPG emitting 50 times fewer pollutants than biomass burning.

-4. Stove sytem used : Gas stoves produce more NO2 than electric stoves but are significantly better than traditional chulhas in terms of PM emissions.
-Electric stoves are most beneficial in terms of indoor pollution as they were found to decrease kitchen NO2 concentration by 51% according to study, but are often infeasible due to their limitation of temperature control.
-An upgrade from regular gas stoves to those with automatic spark ignitions can help reduce LPG leakage and also remove the need to use match sticks which release chemical vapours (the likes of phosphorous, etc) in the air.
+4. Stove System Used: Gas stoves produce more NO2 than electric stoves but are significantly better than traditional chulhas in terms of PM emissions.
+Electric stoves are most beneficial in terms of indoor pollution as they were found to decrease kitchen NO2 concentration by 51%, according to a study, but are often infeasible due to temperature control limitations.
+An upgrade from regular gas stoves to those with automatic spark ignitions can help reduce LPG leakage and also remove the need to use matchsticks, which release chemical vapors like phosphorus into the air.

-While the above points help you reduce the toxicity of the fumes generated during cooking, there is no substitute to good ventilation while cooking.
-Please make sure to turn on your exhaust fan and kitchen chimneys when cooking to ensure that fumes from cooking don't accumulate in the house and lead to health issues for your family.
+While the above points help you reduce the toxicity of the fumes generated during cooking, there is no substitute for good ventilation while cooking.
+Please make sure to turn on your exhaust fan and kitchen chimneys when cooking to ensure that fumes don't accumulate in the house and cause health issues for your family.
 Air purifiers can also be effective at reducing NO2 concentrations due to cooking by 27%.

 We hope this article will help you minimize indoor air pollution due to cooking.
 Please leave your thoughts and questions in the comments below.